captainPrime/Politico/README.md

 # Politico
 Politico is a web app which enables citizens give their mandate to politicians running for different government offices while building trust in the process through transparency.
+It is an online platform where citizens can cast their vote for a particular party and candidate and as well run as a candidate

 NOTE: all endpoints are tested with POSTMAN.